SantiagoGuiral/Grade-project-UdeA-Traffic-Analysis/README.md

 For the elaboration of the grade project, the CICFlowMeter extractor was modified by including a total of 29 traffic characteristics that allosws to obtain more information of the network traffic and sets a more robuts system.

-## Acess to the CSV files with the network traffic used during the evaluation: <a href="https://drive.google.com/drive/folders/1TksxWmLogd_PNOvPbwdWIoSSxsJexdIX?usp=sharing">Traffic datasets<a/>
+## Acess to the CSV files with the network traffic used during the evaluation

+<a href="https://drive.google.com/drive/folders/1TksxWmLogd_PNOvPbwdWIoSSxsJexdIX?usp=sharing">Traffic datasets<a/>

 ## Origianl CICFlowMeter